 - And other vision complications.

-When it comes to cats being affected with this disease, there does seem to be a direct link between panleukopenia AKA feline distemper and optic nerve hypoplasia in that it appears like feline distemper can increase a cat’s risk of having kittens with optic nerve hypoplasia.
+The dog breeds that may be most susceptible are Poodles and Collies.
+Also, when it comes to cats being affected with this disease, there does seem to be a direct link between panleukopenia, AKA feline distemper, and optic nerve hypoplasia in that it appears like feline distemper can increase a cat’s risk of having kittens with optic nerve hypoplasia.

 Behavioral symptoms of optic nerve hypoplasia

-Your biggest clue that your dog or cat is suffering from this condition will be that he or she is having difficulty seeing.
+Your biggest clue that your dog or cat is suffering from this condition will be that they are having difficulty seeing.
 Which will be evident when you see your pet: